hps/heartland-gravity-forms-addon/readme.txt

 == Changelog ==
-= 1.4.9 =
+= 2.0.0 =
-* Fix: GlobalPaymentJS submit button issue.
+* Removing support for non-iframes as per PCI compliance

 = 1.4.8 =
 * SecureSubmit js to Globalpayment JS migration